g33kidd/wpfork/readme.md

   - admin // all the code pertaining to the admin and admin api
   - ...   // all the helpers, utils, classes
 ```

+## Some Info

+This project uses code from both the official WordPress repository(it is a fork) and the Laravel/Laravel Framework projects.